 A BRIEF HISTORY

-The War Memorial Chapel was designed by Arthur Blomfield and consecrated by the Bishop of Peterborough in 1923.
+The War Memorial Chapel was designed by Arthur C Blomfield, who had built the Great Hall and several boarding houses for the School, and consecrated by the Bishop of Peterborough in 1923.
 The Roll of Honour tablets in the ambulatory were designed by Old Oundelian Sir Bertram Clough Williams-Ellis, the architect of Portmeirion.
-The Chapel contains some of the most important and influential stained glass in the country.
+The chapel contains some of the most significant stained glass made in country in the last hundred years.

 CHAPLAINCY AT OUNDLE